DUNE/p3s/documents/src/JOB.md

 of this document).
 When working in AFS, this also requires that  you use a directory under your "public" directory branch otherwise the file won't be readable by p3s regardless.

+As a simple exercise, you may want to try the following:

+* create and rename a copy of the JSON file used in the previous example
+* edit the JSON file by replacing the reference to /bin/env with something like `/afs/cern.ch/user/f/foo/public/myTest.sh`
+* put something simple in the bash script myTest.sh located in your public folder, like /bin/env or /bin/date
+* submit this job to p3s by specifying the path to your modified JSON file on the command line for the "job.py" client
+* watch the job execute and look for the output in the "joblog" directory as stated above

+In case something is amiss please contact the author of this document.
+If all worked well, you may try to create a more realistic and complex job description.
+Your wrapper script is pretty free form so is you need to set up an environment or fetch a piece of input from somewhere, please do so.
+Look at the examples in the "inputs" directory.

 ## "Test Wrapper"
 There is a script which allows the user to test the setup